 Black Friday, cyber Monday, Christmas, Hanukkah, ‘tis the season people.
 The customers are shopping!
 And we’re selling!
 Or trying to sell.
 Yet all around me, I see crafters who seem to be doing their best to not sell their work.

 Selling means customer service and being nice to people, that’s all there is to it.
 Some artists are starving for a reason, they sabotage themselves by bad behaviour.

-Here is a list of how not to sell your work.
+Here is a short list of how not to sell your work.